 In light of this, the paper wallet should be kept in a safe or lockbox.

 Hot or Cold Wallets

 Most traders have both hot and cold wallets that they use for different reasons.
-Hot wallets are more convenient when they wish to trade frequently, while cold wallets are suitable for long-term storage of digital assets.
-It is definitely safer to store your crypto in a cold wallet.
+Hot wallets are more convenient when they wish to trade frequently, while cold wallets are suitable for the long-term storage of digital assets.
+It is safer to store your crypto in a cold wallet.

 A custodial wallet is one where a third-party provider controls access to your funds and is typically a crypto exchange or trading platform.
-Custodial wallets are not the most secure when it comes to storing your funds, as there have been instances where hackers have successfully breached cryptocurrency security measures and accessed traders’ funds.
+Custodial wallets are not the most secure when storing your funds, as there have been instances where hackers have successfully breached cryptocurrency security measures and accessed traders’ funds.

 3. Enable Two-Factor Authentication